 - 1. Typically, three articles are required, but this number is a guideline and may be modified upon approval of the entire committee and the DGS. - 2.
 Each article must: - a.
 Have a target journal or be a peer-reviewed conference paper. - i.
 At least one of the targeted journals must be recognized as an "informatics" journal by the committee and the DGS. - ii.
-Journal articles must be formatted as required for the particular journal.
+Journal articles must be formatted as required for the particular journal. - iii.

-- iii.
 For conference papers, conference proceedings must be indexed in PubMed, or equivalent. - b.
-Have the student as first author unless another order is approved by the student, the student's full committee, and the DGS. - c.
-Be reviewed and approved by the student's dissertation committee. - i.
+Have the student as first author unless the student's full committee and the DGS approve another order. - c.
+Be reviewed and approved by the student's dissertation committee.

+- i.
 WARNING: The Final Oral Examination committee is not obligated to approve any included manuscript for the sole reason that it has already been accepted for publication or has already been published. - ii.
 Prior to submission for publication, it is strongly recommended that students submit manuscripts to their committee members and obtain their approval to submit for publication. - d.
-Be prepared after the completion of the Preliminary Oral Exam. - It is permissible to use and cite work by the student completed, submitted, or accepted for publication prior to the Preliminary Oral Examination as background for the work reported in the Dissertation. - 3.
-The submitted document containing the articles must be structured as follows: - a.
+Be prepared after the completion of the Preliminary Oral Exam.

+It is permissible to use and cite work by the student completed, submitted, or accepted for publication prior to the Preliminary Oral Examination as background for the work reported in the Dissertation.

+- 3. The submitted document containing the articles must be structured as follows: - a.
 Introduction- Overall Introduction to the problem and the research question.
 The introduction must include a unified review of the literature related to the problem. - b.
 Articles as Chapters - c.
 Discussion and Conclusions- An overall discussion and conclusions relating the articles to each other and the research question. - d.
-Appendices- See copyright section (4.a.ii.). - 4.
-Copyright - a.
+Appendices- See copyright section (4.a.ii.).

+4. Copyright

+- a.
 Each of the articles must be in the form of a draft whose copyright does not pass to the publisher upon acceptance for publication. - i.
-This means that you may not use the published and copyrighted version of a manuscript as an Article Chapter unless the publisher/owner of the copyright gives you explicit written permission to do so. - ii.
-You must submit documentation of any such approval as an appendix for your dissertation. - b.
+This means that students may not use the published and copyrighted version of a manuscript as an Article Chapter unless the publisher/owner of the copyright gives explicit written permission to do so. - ii.
+Students must submit documentation of any such approval as an appendix for your dissertation. - b.
 The candidate is considered to be the sole author of the dissertation document submitted to the University of Minnesota Graduate School and owns the copyright to the document submitted to the graduate school.